 And again, it may not come from childhood it might be in your youth, teenage years, it might be recent, especially if you are in a PTSD situation.
 But whatever it is, in order to heal and grow from that, heal and grow as a human being, as a person, as a self, you’ve got to access that part of you that is carrying the burden of that trauma.

-Then after you access that exile and discover the incidents or the perceived trauma, and then you re-experience it — You don’t have to re-experience the emotions per say, but you re-experience that event, that you re-discover it.
+Then after you access that exile and discover the incidents or the perceived trauma, and then you re-experience it — You don’t have to re-experience the emotions per se, but you re-experience that event, that you re-discover it.
 Then what happens is, the exile becomes liberated from being stuck in that past situation and being stuck in repeating that loop.

 And it is then helped to release its burden.
-The true self now brings its mature perspective, and love, and support to the inner child.
+The True Self now brings its mature perspective, and love, and support to the inner child.
 And at that time, it didn’t have that.
-That would be why the protectors had to come online, because the true self dropped the ball back then, because the true self wasn’t trained, and developed and experienced yet.
+That would be why the protectors had to come online, because the True Self dropped the ball back then, because the True Self wasn’t trained, and developed and experienced yet.

-But now that you have the guidance of the therapist and the true self is getting its bearings again, it can do this.
+But now that you have the guidance of the therapist and the True Self is getting its bearings again, it can do this.
 It can protect the exile on its own and free the exile from carrying this burden and free all of the parts from carrying the burden.
 And now, the exiles and the other various parts are free to be joyful and liberated, and the protectors can then let go of their protective roles and assume healthy roles.

 Okay, so that’s the basic synopsis of the method.
-That’s how IFS therapy works to free up your true self and this also explains everything about the problems and relationships, problems in men trying to be more attractive to women.
+That’s how IFS therapy works to free up your True Self and this also explains everything about the problems and relationships, problems in men trying to be more attractive to women.
 95% of the problems stem from the fact that they’re actually not acting as their true selves.
 They’re instead trying to create new managerial parts to protect them from feeling the pain of being vulnerable because they haven’t grown through that, and so on.

-So, one of the ways of dating through therapy, or therapeutic dating, is trying to interact with others as your true self as much as possible.
+So, one of the ways of dating through therapy, or therapeutic dating, is trying to interact with others as your True Self as much as possible.
 Now obviously, in some contexts, like if you’re the boss and roles that are very strict in their protocol, like in the military or perhaps in a work situation, or wherever there are formal protocols and rules, you might need to play that managerial part and let that part come out and take charge for the time being.

-Because the true self says, “Okay, now you’re going to run this play.”
-But for the most part you want to have the true self in leadership and interact with others from that position.
-And the only way that can happen is if the true self can get the trust of all of the various parts, the protector parts and the exile parts.
+Because the True Self says, “Okay, now you’re going to run this play.”
+But for the most part you want to have the True Self in leadership and interact with others from that position.
+And the only way that can happen is if the True Self can get the trust of all of the various parts, the protector parts and the exile parts.
 Okay, so I’m going to get a case study example so you have a better idea of how this works.
 The case study example is of an inner critic protector protecting an inner child.